remy/remysharp.com/public/drafts/smooth-scroll-with-sticky-nav.md

 This is where things get hairy.
 There's a [very good smooth scroll vanilla JavaScript library](https://github.com/cferdinandi/smooth-scroll) that I found out about…a month too late.
 Admittedly though, this combination of requirements means that smooth-scroll would also fall foul.

 I decided to write my own, partly because I expected it to be straight forward, and partly because I'm naïve like that.
-That said, I wanted to use a simply tweening function, but I couldn't work it out, and opted for using [Soledad Penadés'](https://soledadpenades.com) [tween library](https://github.com/tweenjs/tween.js) (so yeah, I do non-vanilla sometimes too 😄).
+That said, I wanted to use a simply tweening function, but I couldn't work it out, and opted for using [Soledad Penadés'](https://soledadpenades.com) [tween library](https://github.com/tweenjs/tween.js) (so not entirely vanilla…more [neapolitan](https://cloudup.com/cBT4qP7UAAw)).

 The code follows below with comments to document: